 There's going to be some point during your vacation when you need to do some shopping either for friends and relatives back home or for yourself.

 On the North Shore, you're just minutes away from Hanalei town which has several stores featuring unique and fun items.
-One of my favorite stores is Yellowfish Trading Company which has a great selection of old and new Hawaiiana.
+One such store is Yellowfish Trading Company which has a great selection of old and new Hawaiiana.

 Along the Coconut Coast, Kapaa Town has a number of shops right along the highway.
 The Coconut Marketplace features about 20 shops in an open-air shopping environment.